GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 GN Tsiartas Spin to Win delivers an interactive promotional wheel for Tsiartas Supermarket.
 The plugin bundles the front-end assets and WordPress hooks required to display the experience on any page while keeping the admin area clean.
-Version 2.3.13 confirms compatibility with the latest WordPress maintenance releases while keeping the familiar 2.3.10 experience intact for campaign operators.
+Version 2.3.14 mirrors the public image assets into the uploads directory so the branded wheel stays visible even for logged-out visitors.

 ## What's included
 - Responsive, branded spin-to-win experience out of the box.